 A. The flesh is morally neutral.
 It's what you do with it that makes it either pure or defiled.
 If you're living your life according to Torah then it is pure; if you are living it in rebellion to Torah then it is defiled.

 A. Beware of language!
 "Lust" has come to mean in modern English to sinfully desire something that is wrong.
-But this is not the biblical meaning of lust - to lust biblically is to "eagerly desire" and we can either lust for God or lust for evil.
+But this is not the biblical meaning of lust - to lust biblically is to 'eagerly desire' and we can either lust after Elohim (God) and goodness or lust after Satan and evil.
 It is what you lust for that is good or evil - there is nothing wrong in lusting or eagerly desiring in itself!
 Thus if you lust for another man's wife, you are lusting in an evil way.
 If you lust for a single woman, you may be lusting in a good and healthy way.

 Q. I just lust for my wife!